 1. Orthodontic Appliances Will Be More Affordable

 Orthodontics is no longer considered a high-end service in the United States, as shown by the number of people who have used this form of treatment.
-More than 40% of children have undergone orthodontic treatment by age 17.
+For example, more than 40% of children have undergone orthodontic treatment by age 17.

-Furthermore, the average cost for an orthodontic appliance is less than $2000, and costs are expected to decrease.
-This is because there is a huge rise in the number of orthodontists opening their practices.
+Furthermore, the average cost for an orthodontic appliance is less than $2000, and prices are expected to decrease.
+This is because there is a massive rise in the number of orthodontists opening their practices.
 With more options, dentists can offer lower prices and even financing for their patients while still getting the same quality of service.